Group seeks contact information for community needs

 Now, CHAT members are looking for a couple of locations in Englewood where a computer can be accessed by those who need to apply for benefits.

-Currently, online enrollment is available from 9:15 a.m. to 11:15 a.m. on Wednesdays, by appointment or walk-ins whenever time permits at St. Francis of Assisi Church in Grove City.
+Currently, online enrollment is available from 9:15 a.m.-11:15 a.m. on Wednesdays, by appointment or walk-ins whenever time permits at St. Francis of Assisi Church in Grove City.

-The group discussed using the Elsie Quirk Library and Englewood Charlotte Public libraries since they already offer free computer usage.
+The group discussed using Elsie Quirk Library and Englewood Charlotte Public Library since they already offer free computer usage.

 “If people don’t have access to a computer or are elderly and not able to use a mobile phone to apply, they may not be able to get these services they need,” Hoy said.
 “Navigating the application on a phone is a real challenge for some people.”